-As of 24 August 2018, GLASS launched, the successor to TrailWise – the national database of green lanes.
+As of 24 August 2018, the Green Lane Association launched the successor to TrailWise – the national database of green lanes.
 It’s fully mobile and tablet friendly.
 It’s been a ground-up rebuild as the original TW was built using outdated technology.
 All information from the original TW has been kept on a ‘Legacy’ layer.
 The other layers will be BOATs and UCRs, and covers the majority of unsurfaced roads in England and Wales.
 Further layers are planned in future updates.
 User comments also allows for the inclusion of photos.
-TW2 is exclusively available to GLASS members.
-You can join GLASS by clicking the ‘Join us’ button.
+TW2 is exclusively available to Green Lane Association members.
+You can join the Green Lane Association by clicking here.

 TW2 can be accessed here: www.trailwise2.co.uk